wallarm/product-documentation/include/setup-filter-nginx-en-latest.md

 * Clients access the filtering node directly, without an intermediate HTTP load balancer.

 !!! info "Creating a configuration file"
-    You can create a custom NGINX-Wallarm configuration file (e.g. `example.com.conf`) or modify the default NGINX-Wallarm configuration file (`default.conf`).
+    You can create a custom NGINX configuration file (e.g. `example.com.conf`) or modify the default NGINX configuration file (`default.conf`).

-    When creating a custom configuration file, make sure that NGINX-Wallarm listens to the incoming connections on the free port.
+    When creating a custom configuration file, make sure that NGINX listens to the incoming connections on the free port.

 To meet the listed conditions, the contents of the configuration file must be the following: